MichaIng/DietPi-Docs/docs/software/media.md

     Don't forget to run `make` and `make install`.

     Then add the following config under `[stream]`.
-The `name` is the name as it will appear to snapcast clients here I have called it `myAirport`.
-He `devicename` is the name that will be shown when searching for Airport devices.
+The `name` is the name as it will appear to Snapcast clients here I have called it `myAirport`.
+The `devicename` is the name that will be shown when searching for Airport devices.
 Check the Snapcast server docs for additional parameters you can pass in: <https://github.com/badaix/snapcast/blob/master/doc/configuration.md#airplay>

     ```
     source = airplay:///usr/local/bin/shairport-sync?name=myAirport&devicename=SnapcastAirport&params=--configfile=/usr/local/etc/shairport-sync.conf